mshwf/npgsql-rename-xmin-issue/README.md

 - Setting.cs
 - ServerDataContext.cs

-Note that the project might not run correctly, it's only functional via running migrations as noted above to reproduce the issue.
+Note that the project is only functional via running migrations through EF command-line-tools as noted above to reproduce the issue.